Districts of Uganda

 Updates:

 ISO 3166-2 Newsletter Number I-9 was published on 2007-11-28.
-It provides ISO codes for the 21 districts created since Newsletter I-5 was issued in 2003.
+It provided ISO codes for the 21 districts created since Newsletter I-5 was issued in 2003.
 The 56 existing codes were left unchanged.
-ISO lists alternate names for four districts: Amuru (Kilak), Isingiro (Kabingo), Maracha (Maracha-Terego), and Namutumba (Busiki).
+The newsletter listed alternate names for four districts: Amuru (Kilak), Isingiro (Kabingo), Maracha (Maracha-Terego), and Namutumba (Busiki).

 FIPS Publication Change Notice No. 9, affecting FIPS PUB 10-4, was issued on 2004-10-01.
-It assigns FIPS codes to the eleven new districts of 2000-2001.
-It also changes the FIPS codes of the old districts from which the new ones were formed.
+It assigned FIPS codes to the eleven new districts of 2000-2001.
+It also changed the FIPS codes of the old districts from which the new ones were formed.
 Details are below under Primary subdivisions and Change history.

-ISO 3166-2 Newsletter number I-5, dated 2003-09-05, adds eleven new districts to Uganda, and changes all ISO codes for districts.
-The Uganda Bureau of Statistics is cited as the source for the list of districts and the codes.
-All of the district names from the old list are still there, except that Kibale appears as Kibaale in the newsletter (and also on the UBoS site).
-Google finds a lot more hits for Kibale than Kibaale, so I stick with the old spelling.
+ISO 3166-2 Newsletter number I-5, dated 2003-09-05, added eleven new districts to Uganda, and changed all ISO codes for districts.
+It cited the Uganda Bureau of Statistics (source [2]) as its source for the list of districts and the codes.
+All of the district names from the old list were still there, except that Kibale appeared as Kibaale in the newsletter (and also on the UBoS site).

 Country overview: